 We believe through the teaching of RE we can contribute to pupils’ personal development and well-being and develop community cohesion by promoting mutual respect and tolerance in a diverse society.
 We work with Building Bridges in Burnley who work in partnership with Lancashire SACRE to provide our school with specialist support to bring Religious Education to life and promote community cohesion.
 Through this support we are able to enrich the children’s learning through regular faith visitors coming into school, visits to places of worship and special assemblies hosted by visitors of faith in school.

 We have many children in school who are incredibly knowledgeable and proud of their faith.
 These children voluntarily nominate themselves to become a Faith Ambassador in school.

 The role of a Faith Ambassador may involve some of the following tasks:

 We implement whole school religious themed days in school and these have proved to be both enjoyable and beneficial to raise awareness and develop opportunities for our children to have a better understanding of belief, faith and culture.
-There is no specific ‘Religious Education’ within the Foundation Stage but it has links with the area of learning ‘People and Communities’ and classes with reception children join in with the whole school themed days.
+The Foundation Stage and classes with reception children follow the Lancashire SACRE EYFS RE units and also join in with the whole school themed days.